gauravshankarcan/prom-snow/README.md

 The article describes a mechanism to proxy a simple webhook to various ITSM tools.

-In this article today, we are going to integrate openshift based prometheus to Service now. [ The process is similar to any API-enabled ITSM tool]
+In this article today, I am going to integrate openshift based prometheus to Service now. [ The process is similar to any API-enabled ITSM tool]

 ### Prerequisite